Tom Hales (Irish republican): Irish War of Independence

 Tom Hales joined the Irish Volunteers in 1913.
 He was a part of a group of volunteers who planned to rise up in Cork during the 1916 Easter Rising, however they received last minute orders to stand down.
 By May 1916 Tom Hales and his brothers, Seán, Bob, and William, were fighting with the IRA in west Cork during the Irish War of Independence.

 Tom Hales was involved with the Irish Volunteer movement from its inception in November 1913.
 Elected a delegate at the Volunteer national convention in the Abbey Theatre in 1915, he was among the majority who voted for the election of the national executive.

 Hale was mobilised during Easter Rising and sent a number of dispatches to Cork requesting further instructions.
 Ultimately, however, there was no uprising in Cork to match that in Dublin.
 The Volunteers gave up their arms and were later arrested.
 Terence MacSwiney was arrested in Hales' home on 3 May 1916 and Hales himself escaped and went on the run.
 He stated that he was listed as 'wanted' in the Hue and Cry police gazette.

 In 1918, Hales took part in a raid on a British gunboat and held 25 armed Royal Irish Constabulary (RIC) members prisoner at Snugmore Castle.
 Hales took part in a decoy in assisting his elder brother, Seán, to escape after his arrest in connection with the German Plot.
-He was elected commandant of the 1st (Bandon) battalion (1917–19), and commander of Cork 3rd brigade, IRA, in January 1919.
+He was elected Battalion Commandant of the 1st (Bandon) Battalion (1917–19), and Brigade Commandant of Cork 3rd Brigade, IRA, in January 1919.